A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Discussion

 \section{Discussion}

-Finally, we discuss the scalability of our pipeline, which is reflected in two main aspects: \begin{itemize} \item The frame-level detection model is extensible to general sounds beyond non-verbal expressions by increasing the number of query tokens $N_q$.
-With CLAP \cite{elizalde2023clap} text embeddings as input, it also supports description-based sound and effect detection for finer-grained recognition. \item Unlike prior works such as NonVerbalTTS~\cite{borisov2025nonverbaltts}, our pipeline is fully automated, requiring no manual verification.
-Compared to Capspeech~\cite{wang2025capspeech}, it yields more natural data distributions not constrained by reading-style corpora like LibriTTS~\cite{zen2019libritts}. \end{itemize}
+Finally, we highlight the scalability of our pipeline: \begin{itemize} \item The unified NV detection model is language-agnostic, can generalize to other sounds by increasing query tokens $N_q$, and, with CLAP text embeddings, can also support description-based, fine-grained sound detection. \item Unlike prior work that relies on human effort, our pipeline is fully automated, suggesting that the dataset can be further scaled—a direction for future work.
+Unlike rule-based synthesis methods, it captures natural NV sounds from diverse sources, which improves NV modeling. \end{itemize}